kuri-kbbagares/super-mario-project/README.md

 A platformer game to avoid obstacles and such

 *Development Team:*
-Mark Anthony Pandan
+Mark Anthony Pandan.
-Khuille Bagares
+Khuille Bagares.